-The University of Minnesota School of Nursing celebrated the graduation of Bachelor of Science in Nursing (BSN), Doctor of Nursing Practice and PhD in Nursing students at ceremonies May 15.
+The University of Minnesota School of Nursing celebrated the graduation of 133 Bachelor of Science in Nursing (BSN) students, 128 Doctor of Nursing Practice students and five PhD in Nursing students at a commencement ceremony May 13.

-Dean Connie White Delaney presented the graduates to Regent Kendall J. Powell, who conferred the degrees to the graduates.
+Dean Connie White Delaney, PhD, RN, FAAN, FACMI, FNAP, presented the graduates to Regent Mary Davenport, who conferred the degrees to the graduates.

 “Despite the challenges that you, and we, see at this moment, the school and the health and wellbeing of our communities and our planet have never had a brighter future,” said Delaney.

 BSN students participated in a Pinning Ceremony, which is a nursing tradition that dates back more than 100 years where new nurses are presented with the school’s pin by faculty.
 It represents a symbolic welcoming of new graduates into the nursing profession.
 The School of Nursing pin features four symbols representing the four dimensions of higher education: the antique lamp represents the metaphysical sciences, the telescope represents the physical sciences, the plow represents the industrial arts and the artist’s palette represents the fine arts.
 Above and below the shield is the cross of St. George, which for centuries has stood for unselfish service.